 - Poach the eggs

-- 5. Fill the pan with water to a depth of 2 inches or so, add the vinegar, and bring to a slow boil.
+- 5. Fill the pan with of 2 to 3 inches of warm water, add the vinegar, and bring to a slow boil.

 - 6. Rapidly crack and open each egg into the water, holding the shell as close to the surface as possible.
 The eggs will cool the water; adjust the heat to maintain a slow simmer.
 After a few moments, when the whites have just begun to set, drag the back of the slotted spoon gently across the top of the eggs, to move them off the pan bottom so they don’t stick.
 Cook the eggs for about 4 minutes, adjusting the heat as necessary.